benbalter/schedule-discussion-posts-action/README.md

 ## But what if I did something wrong?
 (Optional)

 For additional peace of mind, you can set up a "linter" to check your drafts.
-Create a `.github/workflows/lint-drafts.yml` file in your source repo with the following content:
+Create a `.github/workflows/lint-drafts.yml` file in your source repository with the following content:

 ```yaml